 An institution’s source systems and enterprise resource planning (ERP) convert business transactions to accounting transactions.
 But they can be slow.

 Though it’s not an overnight transition, cloud-based ERP solutions generate value thanks to their usage-based pricing models and agility, helping businesses quickly scale up or down during times of uncertainty.

 Systems of Engagement

-Plenty of organizations have already invested in systems of engagement, many of which are in the cloud.
-Whether these systems manage workflows for journal entries or reconciliations, or track the financial close process, they allow companies greater access and control over their processes.
+Plenty of institutions have already invested in systems of engagement, many of which are in the cloud.
+Whether these systems manage workflows for journal entries or reconciliations or track the financial close process, they allow companies greater access and control over their processes.

-If you have licenses, this is a good time to think about how you’re using them and how organization-wide adoption could add value.
+If you have licenses, this is a good time to think about how you’re using them and how institution-wide adoption could add value.